-Instead of using thick layers of wax and polish that risk damaging your paint, we’d recommend Rapid Aqua Wax and Extra Gloss Protection.
-These products are liquid based and therefore safe to use on both paint types (they follow the contours of the paint so won’t add gloss or sheen), they also come with a whole host of benefits primarily associated with waxes, including UV protection and a degree of hydrophobicity, the latter making future cleaning all the simpler and swifter.
-The multi-talented nature of these products mean that, in car paintwork terms at least, you really can have your cake and eat it; all the joy of having interesting, show stopping paint, with none of the drawbacks!
+Instead of using thick layers of wax and polish that risk damaging your paint, we’d recommend Rapid Aqua Wax.
+This product is liquid based and therefore safe to use on both paint types (it follows the contours of the paint so won’t add gloss or sheen), it also come with a whole host of benefits primarily associated with waxes, including UV protection and a degree of hydrophobicity, the latter making future cleaning all the simpler and swifter.
+The multi-talented nature of this product mean that, in car paintwork terms at least, you really can have your cake and eat it; all the joy of having interesting, show stopping paint, with none of the drawbacks!

 A slightly left-of-field product, one which you might well own but probably haven’t considered utilising in this manner, is Fast Glass as a spot cleaner.
 Fast Glass is ideal for a number of reasons, though the most obvious one is its viscosity – it’s markedly thinner, runnier and, for want of a better term, less ‘gloopy.’
 This means that it won’t clog up the ‘troughs’ that makeup the paint surface, while its special formulation (one that’s proven to be kind to even the most specialised of paints) means that it won’t buff off the ‘peaks.’
 Last but not least, Fast Glass has proved ideal for removing one of the most annoying aspects of matt and satin paint finishes, greasy marks from fingers and hands.
 It is important to mention that Fast Glass will strip any wax you have applied to the paintwork, so remember to top up the protection after repeated use.

 This viscosity is a key thing to be aware of when re-purposing any Autoglym product for use on matt or satin finishes, and it’s a good rule of thumb that liquid-based, abrasive free products are the ones to go for.